Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 May 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JMD.

 Apr.
 2025.
-Three papers accepted by SPM, to appear in the prestigious journal of Computer-Aided Design.
+Three papers accepted by the prestigious journal of Computer-Aided Design.

 Feb.
 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JCISE